DataDog/documentation/content/en/tracing/advanced_usage/_index.md

 * System Property: `-Ddd.<integration>.analytics.enabled=true`
 * Environment Variable: `DD_<INTEGRATION>_ANALYTICS_ENABLED=true`

-This can be used in addition to the global configuration for any Integrations that submit Custom Services.
-For example, for JMS spans which comes in as a Custom Service, you can set the following to enable all JMS Tracing in Trace Search & Analytics:
+Use this in addition to the global configuration for any integrations that submit custom services.
+For example, for JMS spans which comes in as a custom service, you can set the following to enable all JMS Tracing in Trace Search & Analytics:

 * System Property: `-Ddd.jms.analytics.enabled=true`
 * Environment Variable: `DD_JMS_ANALYTICS_ENABLED=true`